 Werner was named NFICA National Coach of the Year in 1995, NSCAA New England High School Coach of the Year four times, was a six-time VSCA Vermont High School Coach of the Year and five-time Marble Valley League Coach of the Year.

-Malcolm Wilson returns to Vermont ODP for his fourth year coaching the U13 boys.
+Malcolm Wilson returns to Vermont ODP for his fifth year coaching the on the boys side.
 Wilson brings a wealth of soccer experience having provided 20 years of high level youth coaching in the US and abroad including 4 years at Fulham FC coaching at the Boy's Development Center and the Girl's Academy, Nordic SC and most recently Vermont Premier Soccer.
 He also has 5 years of semi-pro playing experience in England.
 Coach Wilson holds United States Soccer Federation A, B, and C licenses, USSF National Youth license, USSF National GK license, a UEFA B license and English FA Prelim Coaching Certification.

 After years spent with a whistle in hand refereeing matches around the country, Coach Haddox is currently the Head Coach of the Harwood Union High School boys program, leading the team to a State Championship in 2007 as well as multiple final four and state final games in subsequent years; most recently being name the Capital League’s Coach of the Year in 2011.
 Coach Haddox’s teams have the reputation as controlling possession and playing a simple, highly-skilled match that often dominates opponents.
 Each season that he has been at Harwood, Coach Haddox has helped several players develop the fundamental skills and match understanding that have placed them into college programs across the country.
 “More than anything else, I want my players to be able to understand and appreciate the game for a lifetime, not just win a single match because they were faster or bigger; the beauty of the game is in understanding it, seeing it flow and develop – I want my players to get that.”